 The trick with that is how to best keep the milk fresh for drinking until the next dairy road trip.

 The good news is most definitely yes!
 You can freeze milk with no problem.

 Knowing how to properly freeze milk and other fresh from the farm dairy products is also helpful when traveling.
-This article details how to easily travel with raw dairy even when flying on a major airline.
+This article details how to easily travel with dairy on an airplane.